Bed bugs are one of the most stressful pests to deal with — and getting rid of them takes patience and repeated effort.

 Health and Safety Risks

 That doesn't mean they're harmless.
-The bites can be extremely itchy.
-This can cause insomnia, anxiety, and skin problems.
+The bites can be extremely itchy and cause raised lumps as a result of an allergic reaction.
+Bites can cause insomnia, anxiety, and skin problems.

 Many people find that one of the worst aspects of bedbugs is the psychological stress.
 It's impossible to sleep when bugs start biting you once the lights are out.
 That's why it's important to get rid of bedbugs as soon as you identify a problem.